 In some countries, guardians must be legally appointed through a government-sponsored guardianship service.
 This includes careful selection and training of guardians.
 In others, it might be NGOs that manage the service.
 Any NGO providing this service should be appointed and regulated by the State.

 A set of core standards for guardianship has been developed for unaccompanied and separated children in Europe.
-These standards can be found in different languages here and the English, Spanish and French versions in the ‘See Also’ section below.
+These standards can be found in different languages here and the English version in the ‘See Also’ section below.

 The ten core standards are:

 - The guardian advocates for all decisions to be taken in the best interests of the child, aimed at the protection and development of the child

 - The guardian ensures the child’s participation in every decision which affects the child

 - The guardian protects the safety of the child

 - The guardian acts as an advocate for the rights of the child

 - The guardian is a bridge between and focal point for the child and other actors involved